Invariants that are covering spaces and their Hopf algebras: Examples

 We thus see that in this case all the connected graphs are cycles.
 This implies that for every irreducible graph the parameter $m$ is equal to 1.
 Since in this case $F_m^0$ is the trivial group, the set of cuspidal elements in $\Ainf$ is in one to one correspondence with the irreducible graphs.

 A particular instance of this is the case where $k=q=p^l$, a prime power.
 In this case the algebra $\Ainf$ has a surprising connection with the PSH-algebra $Z(\F_q):= \bigoplus_{n\geq 0} \R(\GL_n(\F_q))$, in which the multiplication and comultiplication are given by parabolic induction and restriction.
 It is known (see \cite[Page 131]{Zelevinsky}) that the number of cuspidal elements of degree $n$ in this algebra is equal to the number of irreducible monic polynomials of degree $n$ in $\F_q[x]$.
 By taking minimal polynomials, this is also the number of $Gal(\F_{q^n}/\F_q)$-orbits in the set $\{a\in \F_{q^n}| \F_q[a] = \F_{q^n}\}$ of primitive elements in the extension $\F_{q^n}$.
 Recall that a \emph{normal basis} for a Galois extension $F_2/F_1$ is a basis of the form $\{g(a)|g\in Gal(F_2/F_1)\}$.
 By the normal basis Theorem (see \cite[Section 4.14]{Jac}), a normal basis always exists.
-By considering the finite extension $\F_{q^n}/\F_q$ we have the following lemma: \begin{lemma} There is an element $a\in \F_{q^n}$ such that $\{a,a^q,a^{q^2},\ldots, a^{q^{n-1}}\}$ is a basis for $\F_{q^n}$ over $\F_q$. \end{lemma} Uri Onn observed the following interesting property of the algebra $\Ainf$ in this case: \begin{proposition} In the case where $k=q=p^l$ we have \end{proposition} \begin{proof} It will be enough to show that the two PSH-algebras have the same number of cuspidal elements in every degree.
+By considering the finite extension $\F_{q^n}/\F_q$ we have the following lemma: \begin{lemma} There is an element $a\in \F_{q^n}$ such that $\{a,a^q,a^{q^2},\ldots, a^{q^{n-1}}\}$ is a basis for $\F_{q^n}$ over $\F_q$. \end{lemma} Recall that we denote by $Zel$ the universal PSH-algebra with a single cuspidal element.
+Uri Onn observed the following interesting property of the algebra $\Ainf$ in this case: \begin{proposition} In the case where $k=q=p^l$ we have \end{proposition} \begin{proof} It will be enough to show that the two PSH-algebras have the same number of cuspidal elements in every degree.
 In degree 1 the algebra $Z(\F_q)\ot Zel$ has $q-1+1=q$ cuspidal elements.
 The same holds for the algebra $\Ainf$, where the cuspidal elements are $\Tr(T_0),\ldots, \Tr(T_{q-1})$.

 In degree $n>1$, the number of cuspidal elements in the algebra $\Ainf$ is equal to the number of the equivalence classes of sequences $(i_1,\ldots, i_n)$ in $\{0,\ldots, q-1\}^n$ that cannot be written as a proper power of any smaller sequence.
 This is equivalent to saying that the orbit of $(i_1,\ldots, i_n)$ under the cyclic permutation contains $n$ elements.